Noxious Weed Control

 Those species are:

 False Chamomile (crazy daisy) & Oxeye Daisy

 Hoary Cress (whitetop)

-Please note that the dandelion, while considered undesirable, is edible by humans and some animals and is not considered a noxious weed as defined by the state of Colorado.
+Please note that the dandelion, while considered undesirable by some, is not a noxious weed as defined by the state of Colorado.

 Spraying for dandelions before late June will not control noxious weeds.

-1) inspecting then spraying and/or pulling certain noxious weeds including Chamomile, Musk and Plumeless Thistle, and Mullein.
+1) spraying and/or pulling certain noxious weeds including Chamomile, Musk and Plumeless Thistle, and Mullein.
 Canada Thistle, Yellow Toadflax, Oxeye Daisy, Hoary Cress and Leafy Spurge should be spot sprayed.

 2) contracting separately with a licensed commercial sprayer to spray their property.

-Only properties that pay to participate in the ENPHA program will be sprayed.
-If payment is not received by June 1, it will be assumed the Owner does not wish to participate in the community program and will take care of ridding their property of any noxious weeds.
+Obviously only properties that pay to participate in the ENPHA program will be sprayed.
+If payment is not received by June 1, it will be assumed the property owner does not wish to participate in the community program and will take care of ridding their property of noxious weeds.
 However, if ENPHA representatives or weed spray contractors observe any infestation of noxious weeds on these properties in late July, the owner of that property will be reported to the Town of Silverthorne’s Compliance Officer.